zaze06/Speedometer/resourcepack.md

 ```json
 "$schema": "https://raw.githubusercontent.com/zaze06/Speedometer/refs/heads/master/schemas/speedometer_config_schema.json",
 ```
-in the root object, and the schema shuld apply, else if your editor supports it you can add the schema to all `speedometer.json` files
+in the root object, and the schema should apply, else if your editor supports it you can add the schema to all `speedometer.json` files